Haystack (food): Adventist haystacks

 Seventh-day Adventist haystacks begin with a corn chip base, often Fritos, though larger, restaurant style chips are often used as well, which are typically crushed with the heel of the hand, followed by beans, and grated cheddar cheese.
 Lettuce, tomatoes, vegetables, and condiments, especially salsa, are typically added last.
+While the North American iteration traditionally involves crushing the corn chips with the heel of the hand, serving conventions vary by region.
+In Australian variations and health focused formats, such as those published by major culinary platforms like Taste.com.au and health aware Blue Zones, recipes often explicitly specify layering ingredients directly onto a whole, intact and uncrushed corn chip foundation to maintain a crunchy texture and allow the chips to be used for scooping.
 Many Adventists are vegetarians, and most official or semi-official Adventist cultural dining events are vegetarian, which is one reason Adventist haystacks are so popular with this group.
 As such, meat is typically not included.
 Often a soy-based ground hamburger meat alternative is used as an additional haystack ingredient.

 Haystacks are a common and iconic feature of after-service meals or potlucks, served either at church or in member's homes.
 Many times, haystacks are commonly seen in the United States at events connected to Pathfinders, the church's scouting organization, especially at camping events called "Camporees".

 A Seventh-day Adventist named Ella May Hartlein is credited with coming up with the recipe for this version of haystacks in the early 1950s, when she and her family craved tostadas and could not find a Mexican restaurant close to their home.